basho/basho_docs/source/languages/en/riak/quickstart.md

 dev1/bin/riak ping
 ```

-If the response is `PONG`, then the node is up and running.
+If the response is `pong`, then the node is up and running.
 Otherwise, the node is currently stopped and will return something like the following:

 ```bash
 Node 'dev1@127.0.0.1' not responding to pings.
 ```

-Alternatively, you can run a command like the following to iterate through each node and return its current status:
+Alternatively, you can run a command to iterate through each node and return its current status:

 ```bash
 for node in `ls`; do $node/bin/riak ping; done